drdeeks/Liminal/README.md

     ```bash
     forge script script/Deploy.s.sol:Deploy --rpc-url ${MONAD_RPC_URL} --private-key ${MONAD_PRIVATE_KEY} --broadcast --chain-id ${MONAD_CHAIN_ID} -vvvv --verify
     ```
-    For Base, you would need a similar script (e.g., `DeployBase.s.sol`) or modify `DeployMonad.s.sol` to be chain-agnostic and pass the appropriate RPC URL, private key, and chain ID.
+    The `Deploy.s.sol` script is designed to be chain-agnostic.
+You can use the same script for different chains by passing the appropriate RPC URL, private key, and chain ID.

 ### Deployment with a Keystore (Recommended for Production)